Anisia94/HelloWorld/README.md

 ### 2. Playback

      In this phase, some configuration need to be done in order to use all the registered responses from webservices and SP from the previous step.
-These respnses are used in automated tests.
+These responses are used in automated tests.
+     So let's run the app in playback mode:

    Using git bash go to U4A app in U4A-WEB/source/U4A-EBA-ADV-EAR module and run :